-- 2.1 All work on public trees shall comply with the "Ordinance of the City of Evansville, Indiana Concerning Trees" of the City of Evansville, Indiana, and this Arboricultural Specifications Manual. - 2.2 The Arboricultural Specifications Manual shall be adhered to at all times, but it may be amended at any time that experience, new research, or laws indicate that improved methods or circumstances make it advisable, and only then with the advice and assistance of the Tree Advisory Board, all as provided for in the above said Ordinance. - 2.3 The Arboricultural Specifications Manual, the standard for work performed on or with trees on a daily basis, shall be updated by the Tree Advisory Board as needed.
-The Tree Advisory Board shall have the authority to modify, amend, or extend the Arboricultural Specifications Manual at any time that experience indicates improved methods or whenever circumstances make it advisable. - 2.4 The policy of the Tree Advisory Board shall be to cooperate at all times with the public, property owners, other municipal departments, public utilities and with appropriate not-for-profit organizations. - 2.5 The Evansville City Arborist, in consultation with the Tree Advisory Board, shall have the jurisdiction, authority, control, supervision, and direction over all trees planted or growing in or upon public property, and the planting, removal, care, maintenance, and protection thereof.
+- 2.1 All work on public trees shall comply with the "Ordinance of the City of Evansville, Indiana Concerning Trees" of the City of Evansville, Indiana, and this Arboricultural Specifications Manual. - 2.2 The Arboricultural Specifications Manual shall be adhered to at all times, but it may be amended by the Tree Advisory Board at any time that experience, new research, or laws indicate that improved methods or circumstances make it advisable, and only then with the advice and assistance of the Tree Advisory Board, all as provided for in the above said Ordinance. - 2.3 Tree Advisory Board shall take into consideration, at all times, input from the public, property owners, other municipal departments, public utilities and with appropriate not-for-profit organizations during all policy making and decision making processes. - 2.4 The Evansville City Arborist, as the designated agent of the Tree Advisory Board, shall have the jurisdiction, authority, control, supervision, and direction over all trees planted or growing in or upon public property, and the planting, removal, care, maintenance, and protection thereof.